TanmoyDas01/Airlines-Analysis-using-SQL-and-Python/README.md

 This README provides an overview of the project's objectives, methodologies, and key findings.
 For detailed analysis and code implementation, please refer to the project structure.

 ## Project Structure
-- 'queries.ipynb': The jupyter notebook containing all the analysis, starting from connecting to the database, reading the tables and querying insights along with visuals.
+- `queries.ipynb`: The jupyter notebook containing all the analysis, starting from connecting to the database, reading the tables and querying insights along with visuals.
-- 'Report.pdf': A detailed yet easy report to have a comprehensive image of the project and business problem solved.
+- `Report.pdf`: A detailed yet easy report to have a comprehensive image of the project and business problem solved.
-- 'plots': This folder contains the visuals, which became so powerful in solving the use case.
+- `plots`: This folder contains the visuals, which became so powerful in solving the use case.
-- 'README.md': You are here!
+- `README.md`: You are here!
 Your go-to guide for navigating and understanding the project.

 ## Contributions:
 Feel free to contribute your ideas by suggesting other approaches to solve the business problem.